 Yes, masks are required in Costa Rica for citizens and tourists.
 You must wear a mask when indoors (except at home or hotel room), at the supermarket, convenience store, malls, pharmacies, clinics, hospitals, stores, airports, theaters, movie theaters, churches, banks, offices and for all public and commercial workers.
 You also need to wear a mask in trains, shuttles, public buses and taxis and at the bus stop.
 Persons with certain disabilities and infants do not need to wear a mask.

-Establishments may prohibit anyone from entering if not wearing a masks.
+Establishments may prohibit anyone from entering if not wearing a mask.
 You don’t have to wear a mask when walking outside on the street as long as you are 1.8 meters (6 feet) apart from other people.
 Face shields are no longer accepted as the only form of indoor protection and if a face shield is used, a mask must also be used.

 They allow surgical masks and homemade cloth masks.
 The masks with filters and valves should not be used.